-Test Method 213.3 - Restraint Systems for Disabled Persons (May 2012) is referred to in Part 5 of the Motor Vehicle Restraint Systems and Booster Seats Safety Regulations (RSSR).
+Test Method 213.1 - Infant Restraint Systems (May 2011) is referred to in Part 3 of the Motor Vehicle Restraint Systems and Booster Seats Safety Regulations (RSSR).

 2. Test Devices to be Used

 2.1 Seat Assemblies

 2.1.1 Standard seat assembly: The standard seat assembly is mounted on a dynamic test platform, instrumented as set out in subsection 2.2, so that the seat orientation reference line (SORL) is parallel to the direction of travel of the test platform and any movement between the base of the assembly and the platform is prevented.
 The location of the seat belt anchorage points on the standard seat assembly is illustrated in Figures 3 and 5 of Schedule 7 to the RSSR while the location of the lower universal anchorage system is illustrated in Figures 4 and 6 of Schedule 7 to the RSSR.